Nowadays, access management systems have become…

 - IAM is reliable and flexible

-- IAM allows enterprises to define who has access to what resources within the organization’s ecosystem
+- IAM allows organizations to define who has access to what resources within the organization’s ecosystem

 - Since IAM is a centralized security solution, it caters to more visibility over secure assets

 - Here the focus is on privilege-based accessibility